 Q. Are pergolas considered a permanent structure?

 Pergolas are an open structure for a yard or patio/deck space.
-In the majority of cases, pergolas generally do not require a permit, but in some municipalities if it is a pergola that attaches to the house, a permit may be required.
-Before purchasing a pergola, find out your specific municipal or township legislation about pergolas or similar structures.
+In the majority of cases, pergolas generally do not require a permit.
+However, in some municipalities, if it needs to be attached to the house, a permit may be required.
+Before purchasing a pergola, look into local code requirements on pergolas or similar structures.

 Q. How long will it take to install my pergola kit?

 Installation time for a pergola kit depends on the individual features and complexity of the assembly.
-Having one or more people help with the installation generally makes it easier and faster to put together.
+Having one or more helpers ready to lend a hand with the installation generally makes it easier and faster to put together.